 Real-World Use Cases

-Here are some of the patterns we see teams building with Bridge:
+A few patterns we see teams building with Bridge:

 Bridge vs. Alternatives